 In order to define the normative aspects of this specification, reference architectures are defined.
 The core architecture is provided in Figure 4.2-1.
 The workflow addresses the generation of a video bitstream from a video signal using a video encoder as well as the decoding of a video bitstream by a video decoder and providing the resulting decoded video signal as well as associated metadata to a rendering and display process.
 The video signal follows a representation format.
 The video signal can be composed of one or more video signal components, for example a video signal may include multiple views.
 The representation format defines the signal components and each of its properties.

 The video encoder as well as the video decoder may be configured using an APIs as shown in Figure 4.2-1.
-These APIs are not normatively specified but serve as an example reference to configure encoders and decoders as documented in Annex [A].
+These APIs are not normatively specified but serve as an example reference to configure encoders and decoders as documented in Annex A.

 Figure 4.2-1 Reference architecture for video Operation points and capabilities